-For fiscal 2019, fiscal 2018 and fiscal 2017, management did not identify any events or changes in circumstances that indicated the potential impairment of long-lived assets.
+For fiscal 2019, management did not identify any events or changes in circumstances that indicated the potential impairment of long-lived assets.

 Store Pre-opening Costs

 Store pre-opening costs are expensed as incurred and are included in selling, general and administrative expenses.